abhigya-ps/boston-sights/README.md

 and upload images, whether it be a profile picture or an image of a spot users want to share.
 * Built the backend in Node.js using the Express framework.
 Created a REST API that connects with the React app which takes requests and forwards to the database.
 Responds back to the frontend with data sent from the database.
-* Initialized database using MongoDB.
+* Initialized a database using MongoDB.
 Created 2 main collections - one for user information and another for location data.
 Connected the two collections by populating location data to their users.

 ### External Tech